Skip to main content

 'custom'Custom identity system

-Connects two accounts that belong to the same player.
-Call when a player links a second account (e.g. signs up with email, later connects Steam).
+Links two account IDs that belong to the same player.
+Call when a player connects a second account with a different provider, for example a player previously identified via Steam who later links a Passport account.

 ParameterTypeDescription